 Under the respective Regulations, the EPA and Local Authorities are responsible for ambient air quality monitoring in Ireland.
-There is continuous monitoring carried out throughout the island, with three monitoring stations in the SWRBD, being at Old Station Road and Heatherton Park in Cork City, and Glashaboy in County Cork.
+There is continuous monitoring carried out throughout the island, with three monitoring stations in the WRBD, being at Bodkin Roundabout in Galway City, Mace Head in County Galway and Castlebar in County Mayo.
 The EPA compiles annual reports on air quality.

 The EU has recently adopted the CAFÉ Directive (2008/50/EC), which incorporates all the main air quality limits and measurements techniques into one Directive.
-In addition to the previous Directives, the CAFÉ Directive includes a target value for $PM{2.5}$.
+In addition to the previous Directives, the CAFÉ Directive includes a target value for PM{2.5}.
 As yet, the Directive has not been transposed into Irish law.